signalfx/lambda-python/README.rst

         # your code

-Step 5: Send custom metrics from the Lambda function
+Step 5: Send custom metrics from a Lambda function
 -------------------------------------------------------

-1. Run the following command in your command line:
+1. To send custom metrics from a Lambda function, run the following commands in your command line:

 .. code:: python